Prompt Does Not Define the Intended Audience

 3. Multiple audiences in one piece

 Trying to serve juniors and seniors with the same paragraph means each paragraph compromises.
-The output is “tutorial-with-too-much-jargon” or “reference-with-too-many-basics”.
+The output becomes “tutorial-with-too-much-jargon” or “reference-with-too-many-basics”.

-How to spot it: you have multiple stakeholders, each unhappy with different parts.
+How to spot it: you have several stakeholders, each unhappy with a different part.

 4. No “what the audience does next”

-If you do not say what the reader will do after reading, the model defaults to “comprehensive understanding” which is too broad.
-Reader purpose calibrates depth.
+If you do not say what the reader will do after reading, the model defaults to “comprehensive understanding”, which is too broad.
+Reader purpose is what calibrates depth.

-How to spot it: prompt has no verb for the reader.
+How to spot it: the prompt has no verb for the reader.

 5. No example of acceptable tone for the audience